Surur Hoda: Life

-In the early 1970s, he and his younger brother Mansur Hoda collaborated with Dr. E.F.
-Schumacher, the author of the best-selling book Small Is Beautiful, to set up the Appropriate Technology Development Association in India, together with George McRobie.
+In the early 1970s, he and his younger brother Mansur Hoda collaborated with E. F. Schumacher, the author of the best-selling book Small Is Beautiful, to set up the Appropriate Technology Development Association in India, together with George McRobie.
 This in turn, led to the creation of the Schumacher Institute for Appropriate Technology and Rural Development near Lucknow.
 Hoda worked as the chief Executive of the India Development Group and which sought both to raise funds for the Schumacher Institute and to promote the ideas of Fritz Schumacher regarding sustainable Intermediate Technologies.

 He was involved in issues relating to Bihari refugees in Bangladesh.
 The birth of independent Bangladesh out of East Pakistan in 1971 led to many Bihari Pakistanis being stranded in the new state.
 Surur organized a delegation, headed by Ennals and Ben Whitaker, which contributed to nearly 200,000 refugees returning to Pakistan.
 Hoda also worked to promote Tibetan self-determination and the restoration of Fiji's democratic government.

 In 1983 Hoda created the Gandhi Foundation in Britain.
 For services to community relations in Britain and to international human rights, Hoda was awarded the Order of the British Empire in 2000.

 Hoda's association with the European Institute for Asian Studies is almost as old as the Institute itself.
 Although not quite a Founder member, he was admitted to membership at the very first meeting of Administrative Board.
 He was very active on issues relating to South Asia.

 He was awarded the Videsh Samman in London on 15 August 2000 by the High Commissioner of India.